 'Minimum requirement for own funds and eligible liabilities (MREL)' A European Union wide requirement under the Bank Recovery and Resolution Directive for all European banks and investment banks to hold a minimum level of equity and/or loss absorbing eligible liabilities to ensure the operation of the bail-in tool to absorb losses and recapitalise an institution in resolution.
 An institution's MREL requirement is set by its resolution authority.
-Amendments are proposed to align MREL and TLAC requirements for EU G-SIBs.
+Amendments in the EU Risk Reduction Measure package are designed to align MREL and TLAC for EU G-SIBs.